Host a JSON file as a link.

 Can I share a private JSON file?

 Yes, password-protect the link on the Pro plan.
-The viewer respects the password just like every other format.
+The password gate sits in front of the download.

 Get file-sharing tips that actually help.